 Threatened wetlands

-Llanquihue (pronounced Yan-kee-hway) sits about six miles (10 km) north of Puerto Varas, the main tourist gateway to Los Lagos, also known as the Chilean Lake District.
+Llanquihue (pronounced Yan-kee-hway) sits about four miles (6 km) north of Puerto Varas, the main tourist gateway to Los Lagos, also known as the Chilean Lake District.
 It has a stunning location on the shore of Lake Llanquihue but is otherwise a pretty unassuming place, the sort of town you might drive through on the way to somewhere else.
 It felt like an unlikely setting for a pioneering conservation project, though I was soon to understand that that was precisely the point.

 Llanquihue town sits on the delta of the Maullin river on the lake, and is surrounded by wetlands and small creeks – real hotspots for biodiversity.
 All this freshwater made it very attractive for local manufacturing industries, and since the late 1960s the town grew in a very unplanned way.
 As factories and houses popped up everywhere, the local ecosystem began to suffer.
 Waterways were filled in or used for dumping waste.
 In the last sixty years, it’s estimated that Llanquihue’s wetlands have lost around 92% of their surface area.
 Much of what remains is polluted or damaged by invasive species like lotus.

 Just because these wetlands were now largely urban then, it didn’t mean that they weren’t ecologically important.
-Far from it, said Francisca, adding that there was another key factor in their work: ‘The restoration activities allow people to connect with nature in deep and meaningful ways.
+Far from it, said Magdalena, adding that there was another key factor in their work: ‘The restoration activities allow people to connect with nature in deep and meaningful ways.
 It not only allows one to enjoy nature in a different setting, as it is an urban ecosystem, but it also allows people to actively contribute to the restoration and conservation of these ecosystems, which are facing huge threats from diverse sources.’

 Practical conservation

-My day at Legado Chile was to be a practical one; Francisca was keen for me to learn about their work by getting some dirt under my fingernails.
+My day at Legado Chile was to be a practical one; Magdalena was keen for me to learn about their work by getting some dirt under my fingernails.
 Before that however, she was keen to show me some before and after photos.
 A lot of conservation and rewilding work is hard and deeply unglamorous, so she wanted me to see what the end results could be.

 The photos she showed me of the Baquedano wetland before Legado Chile started work there were very dispiriting.
 It looked like a junkyard – a dumping ground for old cars, washing machines and lots and lots of plastic rubbish.
 It was exactly the sort of messy corner of a town that we all so frequently overlook.
 It was certainly hard to imagine any wildlife thriving there.